Global Volunteer Initiative

 Young people and their communities are essential to amplify and accelerate the impact of development work; achieve the long-term attitude and behavior changes called for in the Sustainable Development Goals (SDGs); build ownership of development outcomes; and enhance social solidarity, social capital, and social inclusion.

-Youth volunteers are also contributing to significant results across numerous sectors, and, in the face of the global pandemic, volunteers in communities across the globe are stepping up as first responders to help with the primary public health response (handwashing, social distancing, combatting misinformation and helping the elderly access vaccines) as well as the secondary effects that leave children displaced from school and vulnerable groups isolated and in need.
+Youth volunteers are contributing to significant results across numerous sectors.
+In the face of the COVID-19 pandemic, for example, volunteers in communities across the globe stepped up as first responders to help with the primary public health response (handwashing, social distancing, combatting misinformation and helping the elderly access vaccines) as well as the secondary effects that left children displaced from school and vulnerable groups isolated and in need.
 Now, GVI is sharpening its focus on combating the global climate & environment crisis – delivering on The Green Rising volunteerism pillar – by expanding the actions young volunteers are already taking on a range of environmental issues, including to make their communities more resilient to the impacts of climate change.

 The GVI Approach